Inspired by: Linden Schaffer of Pravassa

 Pravassa is the first wellness travel company that curates real life experiences that leave you #changedbytravel.
-After lightly stalking their instagram (seemingly how many discoveries occur for me nowadays, thanks social media) that consists of beautiful photos of adventures in Bali, Costa Rica, Morocco, Spain (the list goes on and on), I eventually landed on their website where I was in awe of the tailor made experiences they provide.
+After lightly stalking their instagram , that consists of beautiful photos of adventures in Bali, Costa Rica, Morocco, Spain (the list goes on and on), I eventually landed on their website where I was in awe of the tailor made experiences they provide.

 I became very curious about what led her to start Pravassa after this experience, how she made the shift from a successful fashion career to starting her own travel business, how she found her health again, and how she stays healthy on the road.
 Continuing on, I discovered that Linden had recently launched a book, “Living Well on the Road.”
-Serving as a guide to identify areas of your life that need recharging, it offers a practical real-world approach to understanding and managing your wellness by offering tools and advice that help to dramatically improve your mental focus and physical wellness whether on the road, in the office or at home; all taken from her experience of finding wellness while traveling regularly for her previous fashion career.
-I immediately ordered the book, and after devouring it’s content on my recent trip to Tulum, I found it to be incredibly helpful; especially the tips on how to stay healthy while traveling.
-It’s as if the Universe dropped Pravassa and this book straight into my vortex to guide me even further down my wellness path and to provide all the tips, inspiration and support for maintaining health while traveling.
+Serving as a guide to identify areas of your life that need recharging, it offers a practical real-world approach to understanding and managing your wellness by offering tools and advice that help to dramatically improve your mental focus and physical wellness whether on the road, in the office or at home.
+I immediately ordered the book, and after devouring it’s content on my recent trip to Tulum, I found it’s content to be incredibly helpful for me; especially the tips on how to stay healthy while traveling.
+It’s as if the Universe dropped Pravassa and this book straight into my vortex to guide me even further down my wellness path and to provide all the tips for wellness while traveling.

 We live in a culture of busyness.
 Somewhere along the way the idea of self-care became synonymous with selfishness and slowing down came to mean laziness, both of which we manifest as guilt.
 I’ve practiced wellness for the last 20-years and am still learning what works for me at any given time.
 For the first two years of Pravassa, I would take a 2-hour nap every afternoon and still be able to sleep every night.
 I’ve honed my routine throughout the years and learned how to listen to my body so now my self-care is a priority as it allows me the ability to function in an optimal way.